Kruiser8/TTS-Alerts-And-Chat/README.txt

 - *{tier}* is the Twitch subscription tier
 - *{months}* is the number of months of a subscription
 - *{gifter}* is the gifter of a Twitch sub
+- *{recipients}* is the comma-delimited list of viewers that are gifted subs when more than 1 sub is gifted to the channel

 ## Streamlabs Token